How to Build Outdoor Wooden Steps to Spruce Up Your Entry

-Start by removing shrubs and plants from the area where the steps will be located.
+Building outdoor wooden steps requires a clear, level area.
+Start by removing shrubs and plants from the spot where the steps will be located, which could be alongside the house, a porch, or a deck.
 Next, level the ground and build up low spots with fill dirt so the area slopes away from the house.

-Attach a 2 X 4 anchor board to the side of the house to support the stringers.
+Attach a 2x4-inch anchor board to the side of the house to support the stringers.
 To determine the length of the anchor board, measure the width of the door opening and subtract 3 inches to allow for the stringers that will be nailed on each end.
 Square up one end of the anchor board, then cut it to length.

 Position the anchor board on the side of the house and screw it in place.
 Make sure it's level with the house and centered on the doorway.
 When attaching the anchor board to brick or concrete, drill pilot holes with a masonry bit to accommodate anchors or masonry screws.